Types of USB Connectors: A Comprehensive Overview

 7. USB 3.1 Gen 2 Connector

-USB 3.1 Gen 2 is the types of USB connectors that are an updated and improved version of the USB 3.1 standard.
+USB 3.1 Gen 2 is the types of USB connectors that is an updated and improved version of the USB 3.1 standard.
 It provides faster data transfer speeds and power delivery than the USB 3.1 Gen 1 and is available in both Type-A and Type-C configurations.

 USB 3.1 Gen 2 Connector

 This connector can transfer high-bandwidth applications, large files, and high-resolution video, which is two times faster than the previous connector.
-The USB 3.1 Gen 2 connector can charge larger devices such as laptops and support DisplayPort and Thunderbolt 3 technologies.
+The USB 3.1 Gen 2 connector can charge larger devices such as laptops and supports DisplayPort and Thunderbolt 3 technologies.

 Features: